MicrosoftDocs/security/zero-trust/integrate/endpoints.md

 Defender for Endpoint [supports third-party applications](/microsoft-365/security/defender-endpoint/partner-applications) to help enhance the detection, investigation, and threat intelligence capabilities of the platform.
 In addition, partners can [extend their existing security offerings](/microsoft-365/security/defender-endpoint/partner-integration) on top of the open framework and a rich and complete set of APIs to build extensions and integrations with Defender for Endpoint.

-The [Microsoft Defender for Endpoint partner opportunities and scenarios](/microsoft-365/security/defender-endpoint/partner-integration) page explains key integration scenarios.
+The [Microsoft Defender for Endpoint partner opportunities and scenarios](/microsoft-365/security/defender-endpoint/partner-integration) page describes several categories of integrations that are supported.
+In addition, other ideas for integration scenarios can include:

+- Streamlining threat remediation: Microsoft Defender for Endpoint can take immediate or operator-assisted responses to address alerts.
+Partners can leverage the endpoint response actions such as machine isolation, file quarantine to block IoC across the managed endpoint.
+- Combine network access control with device security: Risk or exposure scores can be used  to implement and enforce policies for network and application access.

 To become a Defender for Endpoint solution partner, you'll need to follow and complete the  steps found at Become a [Microsoft Defender for Endpoint partner](/microsoft-365/security/defender-endpoint/get-started-partner-integration).